aaronbieber/status/content/posts/2024-09-24/index.md

 Hopefully in a couple of weeks we'll have a new door that matches our front door, with screen door attached, and a whole new jamb that isn't rotted to hell.

+What's truly ludicrous is that exterior doors can cost up to like two thousand dollars.
+For a door!

 ### Hot Wheels Unleashed 2

 On a whim I started looking up racing games that I can play on my Steam Deck.
 I